 Turn to Trusted Legal Representation - Call 410.983.6266

 Carbon monoxide is a toxic gas that is odorless, colorless, and tasteless — making it a dangerous threat to public and home environments because it is normally undetectable until people feel its symptoms.
 This type of toxic poison causes brain damage and can be dangerous to pregnant mothers and their developing fetuses, both because of the hypoxic insult (loss of oxygen) and inflammatory response in the brain.
 Many of the injuries related to carbon monoxide poisoning become permanent.

-At Murphy, Falcon & Murphy, we advocate for the rights of those who have been harmed by carbon monoxide poisoning due to careless oversight or damaged safety products.
-Carbon monoxide poisoning can cause severe brain damage, and our team works hard to ensure that the significant lifestyle changes and health expenses incurred from these mistakes are compensated.
+At Murphy, Falcon & Murphy, our team of Baltimore personal injury attorneys advocate for the rights of those who have been harmed by carbon monoxide poisoning due to careless oversight or damaged safety products.
+Carbon monoxide poisoning can cause severe brain damage, and our firm works hard to ensure that the significant lifestyle changes and health expenses incurred from these mistakes are compensated.

 Carbon Monoxide & the Symptoms of Poisoning